chrstphrbls/books/readme.md

 ## QA Comments
 Current issues found:
--the web application does not retain user accounts after some time.
+-the web application does not retain user accounts after some time (FOR IMPLEMENTATION)

 ## QA Contributions